hejhdiss/pwntool/README.md

 # PWNTOOL - Hacker's Toolkit (Proof of Concept)

+> **⚠️ PROJECT DISCONTINUED ⚠️**
+>
+> This project has been stopped and is no longer under active development.
+The concept and codebase are now available for anyone to build upon, expand, or continue development.
+We encourage the community to fork this repository and take the project in new directions.
+>
+> **For those interested in the alpha version we were building, please visit:** [pwnpanel repository](https://github.com/BytexGrid/pwnpanel)

 ## Overview

 PWNTOOL is a proof-of-concept application designed as a Hacker's Toolkit, providing a graphical user interface for various cybersecurity tools.
 This project aims to demonstrate a simplified, interactive environment for common penetration testing and network analysis tasks.